BEGINNER”S GUIDE TO HIRING A MOTORHOME

 If you are planning on taking your hired motorhome to Europe we have plenty of Travel Guides to help with your planning.
-Here are just a few below, and you can find plenty more in our Road tripping Category.
+Here are just a few below, and you can find plenty more on our Road Trip Page.

 - If you fly long-distance to the destination where you are hiring the motorhome give yourself a couple of days in a hotel or stay in the motorhome close to the pick-up destination.
 You don’t want to be driving tired in busy cities or for too long a distance.
 It is also difficult to take in all the handover information, (where you are given a rundown of the motorhome functionality) while struggling to stay awake.